ssmubc/Empathetic-Communication/docs/data_ingestion/helpers/helper.md

     # Process all files in the "documents" folder
     process_documents(
         bucket=bucket,
-        course=course,
+        group=group,
         vectorstore=vectorstore,
         embeddings=embeddings,
         record_manager=record_manager
     )
 ```
 #### Purpose
-Processes the course data from an S3 bucket and stores it into the vector store, allowing for efficient document retrieval via embeddings.
+Processes the data of patients in a simulation group from an S3 bucket and stores it into the vector store, allowing for efficient document retrieval via embeddings.

 #### Process Flow
 1. **Initialize Vector Store**: